microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

    - At this point, the tabs can't be torn out to create new windows, only move between existing windows
    - It might be hard to have the tab "attach" to the tab row of the other window.
-   - It might be easiest to do this after 1, and communicate to the new WP the GUID of the old WP and the tab within the original WP, and just have the new WP ask the old WP what the structure of the tab is
+   - It might be easiest to do this after 1, and communicate to the new window process the GUID of the old window process and the tab within the original window process, and just have the new window process ask the old window process what the structure of the tab is
      - Though, the tab won't be in the original process's list of tabs anymore, so that might not be helpful.